Monday, October 28, 2024

 Jill Stein is a plant for Donald Trump and Vladimir Putin.
 She is exploiting the horrors of the Gaza War which has devastated Palestinian society there and led to the death of over 41,000 Palestinians, the majority women and children.
 We can and should be critical of Joe Biden for not forcefully preventing Israeli Prime Minister Benjamin Netanyahu from using American heavy weaponry to turn Gaza into a moonscape.

 However, Kamala Harris is the only American political leader who will be able and willing to curb the excesses of Israel's far right extremists.
 She has made it clear that she supports a Palestinian state as she did in her acceptance speech at the Democratic National Convention last week.
 The two state solution is part of the Democratic Party's official platform, but not part of the GOP's policy agenda.
-This commitment by the Democrats is the first time ever that an American political party officially committed to establishing an independent Palestinian state.
+This commitment by the Democrats is the first time ever that an American political party has officially committed to establishing an independent Palestinian state.

 As Vice President, it has been Harris who has pushed Biden to bring about an immediate ceasefire in Gaza and provide more civilian aid to starving Palestinians.
 Her concern with civilian deaths was evident in her speech after meeting Netanyahu in Washington, DC, this past July.
 Harris told him that Israel has the right of self defense but that it matters "how Israel defends itself."